 Is there an alternative to artificial red food coloring?

-I don’t know if any of them are gluten free, though.
-If you can’t use Americolor gel food coloring in their red, I would honestly just leave it out.
-The cookies will still appear slightly red because of the limited amount of cocoa powder added.
+I don't know if any of them are gluten free, though.
+If you can't use Americolor gel food coloring in their true red color, I would honestly just leave it out.
+The cookies will still appear slightly red because of the cocoa powder.

 Vinegar substitution